 Connect to your WiFi network.

-Smart Foal has a transmitter that attaches to the mare’s halter under the chin.
-This allows the transmitter to be unobtrusive and easy for anyone to attach.
-There is no need to get an expensive vet to surgically suture the transmitter in place.
+Smart Foal has a tracker that attaches to the mare’s halter under the chin.
+This allows the tracker to be unobtrusive and easy for anyone to attach.
+There is no need to get an expensive vet to surgically suture the tracker in place.

 The transmitter contains 3D motion sensing technology that captures your mares movements.
-This information then gets transmitted to the WiFi base station regularly so you are always updated.
+This information then gets sent to the WiFi base station regularly so you are always updated.